-There are slight differences in the pasture, rangeland, forage (PRF), annual forage, and apiculture web pages; however, the basic design, core functionality, and navigation are similar between these programs.
+There are slight differences in the PRF), AF, and apiculture web pages; however, the basic design, core functionality, and navigation are similar between these programs.

 72 Grid Locator

 The user may select different view options for the Grid Locator map.
 Options include the standard, which is the default, satellite, hybrid, and terrain map views.
 The map size can be changed by using the "Zoom to Grids" bar located to the left of the map.
 Grid IDs and boundaries and county names and boundaries can be displayed by selecting the applicable boxes located above the map.
 Additional tools and information are located to the left of the map.